MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 To integrate data from a CDS entity into [!INCLUDE[prodshort](includes/prodshort.md)], you must create a table object in [!INCLUDE[prodshort](includes/prodshort.md)] that is based on the CDS entity, and then import the new table into the [!INCLUDE[prodshort](includes/prodshort.md)] database.
 For this walkthrough we will create a table object that describes the schema for the **Worker** entity in CDS in the [!INCLUDE[prodshort](includes/prodshort.md)] database.

 > [!NOTE]
 > The table can contain some or all of the fields from the CDS entity.
-If you intend to write back to CDS, however, you must include all fields in the table. <!--by "write back" do you mean a bi-directional sync?-->
+However, if you want to set up bi-directional synchronization you must include all fields in the table. <!--by "write back" do you mean a bi-directional sync?
+I assumed so and changed it.-->

 ### To create the integration table for the worker entity in CDS
 1. Create a new AL extension. <!--Link to more information?-->